Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 A good label taxonomy needs to meet business and/or regulatory needs, be intuitively understandable by users, provide good policy tips, and be easy to use.
 It should not prevent users from doing their jobs, while at the same time help prevent instances of data leakage or misuse and address compliance requirements.

 See [Create a well-designed data classification framework](https://learn.microsoft.com/en-us/compliance/assurance/assurance-create-data-classification-framework) for further guidance.
+Eligible customers (new and existing) can activate a set of default protection labels and policies.
+See [Default Sensitivity Labels](https://learn.microsoft.com/en-us/microsoft-365/compliance/mip-easy-trials?view=o365-worldwide#default-sensitivity-labels).

 **Good Practices**
 -  Start small and keep it simple.